UK Covid Inquiry team says official X account following anti-SNP profile 'DownWithTheSNP' was a 'mistake'

-UK Covid Inquiry: Inquiry team says official X account following anti-SNP profile 'DownWithTheSNP' was a 'mistake'
+UK Covid Inquiry: Official X account following anti-SNP profile 'DownWithTheSNP' was an 'error'

 The UK Covid Inquiry team has admitted to an error after it was revealed one of its official social media accounts was following an anti-SNP profile.

-The UK Covid Inquiry press office told The Scotsman this was a mistake and the account had since been unfollowed.
+The Scotsman was told this had been done in error and the account had since been unfollowed.

 A spokesperson for the inquiry said: "The UK Covid-19 Inquiry is independent, apolitical and only reaches conclusions once all the evidence has been thoroughly examined.